redhat-actions/oc-login/README.md

 Note that if you start another `job`, the new job will use a new container, and you will have to run this action again.

+## Runner OS Support
+See the [multiplatform workflow](./.github/workflows/multiplatform.yml).
+All 3 runner operating systems are supported.

+See the note in [Step 1](#getting-started) regarding installing `oc` into the non-Ubuntu runners.

 ## Contributing
 Anyone can contribute to this project.